We have condensed key facts and other important information about Annington into short, easy-to-read chapters.

-Reading Force - supports the social, emotional and mental wellbeing of Forces families through the experience of shared reading by providing free books and reading scrapbooks to members of the Forces and their families.
-The scheme also includes Veterans, Reservists and Former Forces partners and children.
-Annington's donation of £75,000 over the next three years (from 2018) has allowed the charity to recruit its very first Ambassador for Scotland, as well as providing vital funding for core administration costs.
+Reading Force supports the social, emotional and mental wellbeing of Forces families through the experience of shared reading.
+Our three year commitment of £100K has allowed the charity to recruit its very first Ambassador for Scotland, as well as providing vital funding for core administration costs.

 Pending release (terminated by MOD): 355